7 Ways To Make Exercise Fun For Kids

 Experts agree that kids should spend more time being active and less time on electronic devices.
 Children and teens spend an average of seven hours a day on screens.
 Limit that time to two hours or less, and your child may end up with loads of free time to fill with physical activities.

-For more information about keeping your child healthy and fit, talk to your pediatrician.
+For more information about exercise for kids and ways to keep your child healthy and fit, talk to your pediatrician.
 Find a doctor today!